 At this center, you can find out plenty about Aboriginal history.
 You’ll get a clear idea of what Melbourne looked like before the British colonization, which happened a couple of centuries ago.
 Learn about the custodians of this land, the Wurundjeri people, as well as the interesting Koorie history and culture.
 Explore the permanent social history exhibition and various other exhibitions of aboriginal art.

 Chill out in Melbourne parks for free

 The Royal Park is another nature lover’s paradise, and in terms of size, it makes the Royal Botanical Gardens look tiny!
 Navigate the 180 hectares of greenery via tram or train, and don’t forget to stop off at the pretty Zoological Gardens.
-If you haven’t got your fill of parks by then, you could head over Treasury Gardens, which is also very close to Fitzroy Gardens – both are very beautiful and frequented by people who just want to enjoy a peaceful afternoon away from the city’s hustle and bustle.
-The best part, visiting the parks don’t cost a penny, they are some of the best and free places to go in Melbourne.
+If you haven’t got your fill of parks by then, you could head over to Treasury Gardens, which is also very close to Fitzroy Gardens – both are very beautiful and frequented by people who just want to enjoy a peaceful afternoon away from the city’s hustle and bustle.
+The best part, visiting the parks doesn’t cost a penny.
+They are some of the best and free places to go in Melbourne.

 Take a city tour by bus or tram

 The City Circle tram is a popular way of finding your way to different attractions, and it’s an attraction itself.
 Jump on and off the tram at sites like Federation Square, the Melbourne Aquarium and Parliament House.
 Ohhh, this is another free tourist attraction in Melbourne.